openshift-labs/starter-guides/apb/README.md

 # Starter Workshop Installer

 The provided Ansible Playbook Bundle automates preparing an OpenShift cluster for the OpenShift Developer Starter Workshop by deploying required services (lab instructions, Gogs, Nexus, Che, etc) which are used during the labs.

-## Use on OpenShift
+## Use an installed APB on OpenShift
 Select the item from the catalog.

 ## Development
 When you develop the APB you can test on a platform in different ways.

-### Use as docker image run on OpenShift
+### Run on OpenShift
 You can run the apb image on OpenShift via `oc run`.
 This will require that the image is available in a registry.
 Most typically this will be used when you want to test the image from a registry.

-### Provision
+#### Provision

 ```bash
 _user=<CLUSTER_ADMIN_USER>